 "Whom you said yourself might not even exist anymore," Wo-Man replied.
 "If we wait for help, the Upsilonians will probably fly somewhere else.
 We might never have an opportunity to go on the offensive again.
 I'm going after them, with or without you."

 Mauler said, "Sounds like you've had a change of heart since last night."
 He set his jaw.
 "Let's go."
-He took off toward the northwest so fast that Wo-Man could barely catch up with him.
+He took off toward the northeast so fast that Wo-Man could barely catch up with him.

-"A little farther to the right," she said when she got close enough for Mauler to hear her again.
+"A little farther to the left," she said when she got close enough for Mauler to hear her again.
 She pointed to a spot on the horizon.
 "That's where I saw the beam go, right between those two hilltops."

 They adjusted course and settled in for a long cruise.
 The Upsilonian ship could be anywhere along that path — ten miles ahead or three hundred.
 They'd just have to keep their eyes open.